JakubSochor/BrnoCompSpeed/README.md

 ## How to generate your own result JSON files
-* Just place them into appropriate subdirectory in results directory
+* Just place them into appropriate subdirectory in the results directory
 * The JSON files should have same structure as the already existing JSON files
 * The structure of the files should be following: